davidumoru/ts-express/README.md

 # Express + TypeScript Server Template

-This is a template for creating a server using Express.js with TypeScript.
+This is a template for creating an Express server with TypeScript.

 ## Prerequisites